pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 ## Working with Outputs and JSON {#outputs-and-json}

 Often in the course of working with web technologies, you encounter JavaScript Object Notation (JSON) which is a popular specification for representing data.
 In many scenarios, you'll need to embed resource outputs into a JSON string.
-In these scenarios, you need to first _resolve_ the output, _then_ build the JSON string:
+In these scenarios, you need to first _wait for the returned_ output, _then_ build the JSON string:

 {{< chooser language "typescript,python,go,csharp" >}}
 {{% choosable language typescript %}}